 A survey course on the history of Europe from the Enlightenment to the present which examines the major forces and dominant ideologies of the modern Western world.
 Topics include the industrial revolution, war, revolution and counter-revolution, nationalism, the development of European social movements, and the struggle between freedom and order.

-A survey of the American past from the Revolution through the Civil War.
+A survey of the American past from colonization through the Civil War.

-A survey of U.S. history from Reconstruction after the Civil War to the present day.
+A survey of U.S. history from Reconstruction to the present day.

 A general category used only in the evaluation of transfer credit.